vsbuffalo/vincebuffalo-website/content/blog/2016-04-03-x-ancestry.md

 that take polymorphism datasets and using probabilistic models, identify large identical by descent (IBD) regions shared between individuals—it's programs like these that services like 23andme use to infer how far back your relatives share ancestry with you.
 So if we wish to take genomic datasets and understand the large shared segments between relatives due to their shared ancestry<sup>4</sup> we need a more appropriate mathematical model than the simple model of sampling marbles.
-Numerous brilliant probabilists and statistical geneticists have tackled this using probability theory and stochastic processes (Donnelly 1983; Huff et al., 2011; Thomas et al., 1994).
+Numerous probabilists and statistical geneticists have tackled this using probability theory and stochastic processes (Donnelly 1983; Huff et al., 2011; Thomas et al., 1994).
 Some of the mathematical details are rather complex (leading to fun conceptualizations like "a random walk on a hypercube"), but the underlying model can be simplified considerably.
-I describe the model in the paragraph below, but you can skip this without losing too much if you don't like maths.

 <aside><sup>4</sup> These shared blocks are due to recent ancestry; over long
 periods of time the genome is eventually broken up into pieces that reflect